-When I ask why their meetings are so ineffective the attendees pretty much list similar reasons to each other; poor facilitation, poor communication, too long, wrong people etc.
+When I ask why their meetings are so ineffective, attendees pretty much list similar reasons such as they are too long, wrong people, not discussing anything important etc.

-The basic reason my Comm(n) Workshop existing is that I’m filling the gap left behind by our education systems and world of work, where we can go decades stumbling through our career without anyone teaching us how to be good communicators.
+The basic reason my Comm(n) Workshop exists is that I’m filling the gap left behind by our education systems and world of work, where we can go decades stumbling through our career without anyone teaching us how to communicate effectively.

 This article is straight out of the workshop and includes some nuggets of awesomeness that will help you run amazing meetings at work.
 First let’s poke some fun at meetings – and then we’ll dig in to plenty of strategies for running amazing meetings.

 10:00am – You pitch up for the 10am meeting eager to get stuff done, only to find that the previous meeting is over running.